vignesh1507/BackDropX/README.md

 **Overview**

-This project is a small-scaled image processing application that allows users to change/enhance the background of an image and pixelate the targeted persona in the image.
-The project utilizes machine learning techniques and is built using python and libraries like Rembg, BytesIO, and Pillow.
+This project is a small-scale image processing application that allows users to change/enhance the background of an image and pixelate the targeted persona in the image.
+The project utilizes machine learning techniques and is built using Python and libraries like Rembg, BytesIO, and Pillow.

 # Features